noiseprotocol/noise_spec/noise.md

 Encrypted data sent in the first `Noise_IS` message is susceptible to replay attacks, and also loses forward security and authentication if the responder's static private key is compromised.
-So a 0-RTT payload like this should only be used when this reduction in security is acceptable.
+So a 0-RTT encrypted payload should only be used when this is acceptable.

 Below are the three patterns used for Noise Pipes: